eli-oat/Cadventure-txt/README.md

     gcc Cadventure-txt.c -o cadventure
     ./cadventure adventure.story

 I only wrote this in a few hours, please excuse the code ugliness.
+Patches are always welcome :)!